Nisio Isin: One-shots

 Since the publication of the Hōkago, Nanajikan-me. one-shot in Comic Faust, Nisio Isin has been writing several original scripts for manga.

 Ōgiri

 Based on 9 themes suggested by his editor, Nisio Isin wrote 9 one-shots with various artists that were released on Shueisha's magazines between 2014 and 2015 in a period of four months.
 The collection of stories were published by Shueisha on April 3, 2015 (ISBN 978-4-08-880389-0).

+Medaka Box

-Medaka BoxMedaka Box is a Japanese shōnen manga series written by Nisio Isin and drawn by Akira Akatsuki.
+Medaka Box is a Japanese shōnen manga series written by Nisio Isin and drawn by Akira Akatsuki.
 It was serialized in the Japanese magazine Weekly Shōnen Jump from May 11, 2009, to April 27, 2013.
 It was published by Shueisha in 22 volumes.